gearglow/ReptiliaWithATwist/The List.md

 "Doesn't *matter?*" Ron retorted, incredulously.
 "What, are you into blokes or something?
 That's *Cho Chang!* She's the prettiest girl in school!"

 "To you, maybe," Elysia said.
 "And no, I'm definitely not into blokes.
-She's just not my type, I guess."
+She's just not my type, I guess.
+Personality clash."
 She shrugged.
 "Besides, isn't she with Diggory?"

 "Yeah, so?
 She's still gorgeous!"
 Ron said.